China advisers recommend 7 percent growth goal in 2015 as leaders meet

 INFLATION SEEN EASING TOO

-Several think-tanks have also suggested the government lower its target on consumer inflation to around three percent from this year's 3.5 percent, given falling commodity prices.
+Several think-tanks have also suggested the government lower its target on consumer inflation to around 3 percent from this year's 3.5 percent, given falling commodity prices.

-"We recommended a growth target of around seven percent," said Zhu Baoliang, chief economist at the State Information Centre, a top government think-tank.

-The meeting, which sources said would run until Thursday, is unlikely to result in any public announcement of economic targets, which are usually reserved for the opening of the national parliamentary session in early March.
+The meeting, expected to run until Thursday, is unlikely to result in any public announcement of economic targets, which are usually reserved for the opening of the national parliamentary session in early March.

 Reducing the growth target would be a natural reaction as Beijing moves to manage domestic expectations.